supermarsx/smsgate/readme.md

 smsgate is divided in two parts: `smsgate` the Next.js + WebSocket server and `smsrelay3` the native Android (Kotlin) application.
 The Android app listens for SMS in the background and foreground, forwards messages to syncserver, and maintains heartbeat + SIM inventory updates.
 The server interfaces with the browser client using WebSockets so connected users see incoming messages in real time.

+A new smsgate2 Next.js 14 scaffold (app router, bun-first) lives in `./smsgate2` to begin the migration described in `docs/spec-smsgate2.md`.

 ## Visual Demo

 1. Base scenario (failed login, valid login, message reception, close session, login with messages, saved session, invalid token redirect)